sheepman39/DAlTON/algorithm.md

 Output - none

 Steps - set the unitNum to the provided num

+### Unit.getID(): int
+Goal - get the unit number

+Input - none

+Output - integer representing the id of the unit

+Steps - return this.id.

 ### Unit.setExtraCots(int number)
 Goal - set the number of extra resources needed